helrond/songs/_posts/2024-05-28-hallucination.md

 Believe what you can't see, you're better off that way
 Can't make a fool of someone who believes in what they say
-Everything you've been taught is nothing but a lie
+When everything you've been told is nothing but a lie
 Believe the way it makes you feel, believe you can still get higher

 <div class="chords">